GRAVEL ROOT Overview Information

 GRAVEL ROOT Side Effects & Safety

-There isn’t enough information to know if it’s safe to apply gravel root to unbroken skin.
+There is not enough information to know if it’s safe to apply gravel root to unbroken skin.
 It’s best to avoid use.

-It’s also UNSAFE to use gravel root preparations that might contain hepatotoxic PAs if you are breast-feeding.
+It is also LIKELY UNSAFE to use gravel root preparations that might contain hepatotoxic PAs if you are breast-feeding.
 These chemicals can pass into breast-milk and might harm the nursing infant.

 It’s not known whether products that are certified hepatotoxic PA-free are safe to use during pregnancy or breast-feeding.
 Stay in the safe side and avoid using any gravel root preparation if you are pregnant or breast-feeding.